austinjb32/w-safe/README.md

 # Women Safe APP

-This is a Finance app where you can manage your money.
+This is a Safety app for women.

 ## Screenshots